 ALSO: Is Moalboal, Cebu in your bucket list?
 If so, you need to read this, too: Moalboal, Cebu: To Go or Not to Go? + Travel Guide

-How to go around Siargao Island?The best way to roam around the island through a motorbike, and make sure to get your driver’s license handy.
+How to go around Siargao Island?The best way to roam around the island is through a motorbike, and make sure to get your driver’s license handy.
 Click To Tweet

 Motorbike or scooter rental